Ali-0mar/dawmt-test-app/README.md

 Error Handling: Due to time constraints, the error handling is basic.
 It's something I acknowledge and would improve given more time.

 Styling Considerations: While I'm proficient in writing CSS, I must admit that I struggle with inventing styles from scratch.
-In the absence of a design file (e.g., XD or Figma), making a prototype becomes challenging.
+In the absence of a design file (e.g., XD or Figma), making a prototype becomes challenging and I didn't use any styling library since the implementation is simple and doesn't involve a lot of components.

 Areas for Improvement
 Pagination: Given more time and a backend that supports it, I would implement a proper pagination solution.